awslabs/aws-encryption-sdk-specification/framework/default-cmm.md

-- If the encryption materials request does not contain an algorithm suite, the algorithm suite with algorithm suite ID [03 78 (hex)](algorithm-suites.md#supported-algorithm-suites) MUST be added as the algorithm suite in the encryption materials returned.
+- If the encryption materials request does not contain an algorithm suite, the algorithm suite with algorithm suite ID [03 78 (hex)](algorithm-suites.md#supported-algorithm-suites) MUST be referenced as the algorithm suite in the encryption materials returned.
 - If the encryption materials request does contain an algorithm suite, the encryption materials returned MUST contain the same algorithm suite.

 If the algorithm suite contains a [signing algorithm](#algorithm-suites.md#signature-algorithm), the default CMM MUST: